LearningTypeScript/projects/projects/objects/various-lawyerings/01-aviary-classification/README.md

 - `index.ts`: Add your object types and type annotations here
 - `index.test.ts`: Tests verifying your object types and type annotations
 - `solution.ts`: Solution code

+## Notes

+- Some of the errors presented by TypeScript may use symbols or terms not you haven't covered yet.
+That's ok!
+Do your best with what you know so far.